 How Much Time Do We Waste in Traffic?

 It’s fair to say that almost every car owner in the UK has experienced the sheer frustration that comes with sitting in stationary traffic while the minutes (and sometimes, hours!) pass by.
-From rush-hour traffic jams to city center congestion, there are plenty of reasons why our busy UK roads often slow to a standstill.
+From rush-hour traffic jams to city centre congestion, there are plenty of reasons why our busy UK roads often slow to a standstill.
 Studies show that the start of the new school year is the worst time for congestion causing over a third of Brits to feel even more stressful on their commute.

 Many cities are reaching new all-time highs for congestion; Aberdeen overtook London for congestion rates during peak periods in 2016, with drivers stuck in gridlock 24% of the time, moving at an average speed of just 5.5mph.
 It’s no surprise that the UK has been named the third worst country in Europe for traffic congestion.